bitRAKE/fasmg_playground/win64/random/readme.txt

 A. Dependant on use.
 That is why so many exist.

 Q. Why use such exotic PRNG's?
 A. Some problems spaces would colapse to a smaller sub-region when the input is of a low dimension.
-Examples, include monte-carlo methods.

 Q. Why aren't my random numbers distributed evenly?
 A. Because it's random.
 You want to smooth the number within your domain (a relaxation),